Countdown to Graduation

 - If the application asks for your rank and GPA, make sure to use your college core GPA.

 - If the application asks for your cumulative GPA but does not specify weighted or unweighted, use the weighted GPA.

 - If a GPA type is not specified, use your highest GPA listed.

-Your Student Advisor or Counselor can help you with much more than just schedule changes.
-This is the year you will really need to take advantage of the resources your Student Advisor and Career Center have for you.
+Your Counselor can help you with much more than just schedule changes.
+This is the year you will really need to take advantage of the resources your Counselors and Career Center have for you.
 Make an appointment to discuss your post-high school plans and make sure you are on track to graduate!

 Take or Retake your ACT/SAT

 We recommended that you take either the ACT or SAT to give yourself a chance to improve your scores this fall.
 If this is the first time you will be taking them, don't worry, just make sure to set some time aside to study and prepare before test day.

 Please Note - Your high school will not send your ACT/SAT scores for you.
 You must login to your account and send your scores directly to each institution that you are applying.

 Visit with Post-Secondary Reps